 After leaving a career in IT around 2008 to concentrate on coaching martial arts full time, Phill started looking for ways to upgrade his coaching skills.
 He noticed that most martial arts instructors taught their children’s classes just the same as their adult classes.
 He knew there must be a better way but just didn’t know where to look to find the answer.

-This search led him to attend a course to become a Personal Trainer, before going on to study for a BSc and MSc in sports coaching.
+This search led him to attend a course to become a Personal Trainer, before going on to study for a BSc and MSc in sports coaching and starting a Doctorate specialising in coaching children.
 The MAPLE system is the result of over £40,000 invested in education and 10 years of development.

 In most martial arts, students have been able to progress from student to coach just by passing a black belt exam based on their ability to perform the martial art, with non of the test focused on coaching ability.
 With a sector almost zero regulation, at Warrior Factory we do things a little different.